-The 2020 Space@Hopkins Seed Grant funding program, with grants of up to $25,000 for one year, is now open for proposals for space-related projects.
-Topics of the proposed projects include robotics, astronaut health, planetary sciences, solar physics, Earth science, spacecraft engineering, sensors, and astrophysics.
+The 2021 Space@Hopkins Seed Grant program, with grants of up to $25,000 for one year, is now open for proposals for space-related projects.
+Topics of the proposed projects may include, but are not limited to, robotics, astronaut health, planetary sciences, solar physics, Earth science, spacecraft engineering, sensors, and astrophysics.
 Civilian space-related proposals are welcome from all Johns Hopkins divisions.

 The proposed work must be relevant to Space@Hopkins and JHU institutional research priorities, provide undergraduate research opportunities, and have excellent prospects for leading to external research support.
-The Space@Hopkins team is happy to help principal investigators by finding a compatible research collaborator from another department or division within the university, and by identifying interested undergraduate students.
+Preference will also be given to interdisciplinary work.
+The Space@Hopkins team is happy to help principal investigators by finding a compatible research collaborator from another department or division within the university, and/or by identifying interested undergraduate students.

 For any technical questions, contact the Space@Hopkins team at firstname.lastname@example.org.